 Table of Contents

-Why is Malaysia a great country for business expansion?
+Why is Malaysia a great country to incorporate an e-commerce business?

 Malaysia has long been seen as a hub for e-commerce in Southeast Asia.
 This is due to a number of factors, including the country’s well-developed infrastructure, pro-business government policies, and low cost of doing business.
 Malaysia is also strategically located in Asia, making it easy for businesses to access markets in Southeast Asia, China, and India.
 In recent years, the Malaysian government has been investing heavily in e-commerce and has introduced a number of initiatives to support businesses.
 These include e-commerce Masterplan 2.0 and the National e-commerce Strategic Roadmap in line with the Fourth Industrial Revolution.
 As a result of these efforts, Malaysia is well-positioned to continue its role as a leading e-commerce market in the years to come.